How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 The Bottom Line

-Munich is expensive and competitive, but thousands of international students find housing here every semester.
-The ones who succeed apply for Studentenwerk dorms the moment they get their admission letter, set a realistic budget (€500-800 for a WG room), start searching 2-3 months before their move-in date, write personalized applications in German (even if imperfect), respond to new listings within minutes, and book temporary housing for their first 2 weeks as backup.
+Munich is expensive and competitive, but thousands of internationals find housing here every year.
+The ones who succeed apply for Studentenwerk dorms the moment they get their admission letter if they are enrolled, set a realistic budget (€500-800 for a WG room), start searching 2-3 months before their move-in date, write personalized applications in German (even if imperfect), respond to new listings within minutes, and book temporary housing for their first 2 weeks as backup.

 Also looking at Berlin?
-Check out our complete guide to student housing in Berlin.
+Check out our complete guide to housing in Berlin.

-Browse student housing listings in Munich or explore other cities like Amsterdam, Lisbon, and Milan.
+Browse housing listings in Munich or explore other cities like Amsterdam, Lisbon, and Milan.